Burp Suite message editor

 - Insert string: This inserts the specified string before the selected byte.

-- Delete byte: This deletes the selected byte.
+- Delete selected byte: This deletes the selected byte.

 - Delete selected bytes: This deletes the selected bytes.